matter-labs-archive/pedersen_hash_standard/README.md

-# Peddersen hash standardization effort
+# Pedersen hash standardization effort

 This desciption is based on the original `saping_crypto` implementation by Zcash.